Silicrex/BasicDiscordBot/README.md

 * A **bot_utility** cog is already created that comes with the following:
     * An **on_ready()** listener which prints the **bot username** as well as **discord.py** version on startup
-    * An **on_command_error()** listener which sets up a system for **ignoring already-handled errors** using an **error_handled** attr, and provides basic error handling for the extension commands, as well as for command cooldowns.
-Regardless of if a local error handler or cog error handler resolves an exception, **on_command_error()** will still be called.
+    * An **on_command_error()** listener which sets up a system for **ignoring already-handled errors** using an **error_handled** attr, and provides basic error handling for the extension commands, command cooldowns, and check fails (which are ignored).
+Errors that aren't handled are given a detailed print to the console.
+    * Regardless of if a local error handler or cog error handler resolves an exception, **on_command_error()** will still be called.
 To avoid redundant error handling, if an error was handled in a lower-level handler, set **ctx.error_handled = True** in it
     * A **ping** command